thoughtstyle/thoughtstyle.github.io/README.md

 Exploration of the Calvin S. Hamilton Pedway system followed by drinks in the lobby of the Bonaventure.
 Meet in the lobby of the Ketchum YMCA.
 Business casual attire suggested. <a href="https://www.eventbrite.com/e/bunker-hill-vaporwave-tickets-1485576361889?aff=oddtdtcreator">RSVP via Eventbrite</a>
 ### Latin Mass/Taco Bell Cantina Saturday August 9th 5:00pm
 Latin Vigil Mass at St. Thomas the Apostle, Hollywood followed by walk to Taco Bell Cantina for chalupas and bad drinks. <a href="https://www.eventbrite.com/e/latin-masstaco-bell-cantina-tickets-1485597414859?aff=oddtdtcreator">RSVP via Eventbrite</a>
-### Sprouts Echo Park Grand Opening Friday August 15th time TBD
+### NEW DATE: Sprouts Echo Park Grand Opening Friday October 10th time TBD
 Sprouts is opening a new store at the former CVS on Glendale Boulevard.
 I'm guessing we'll find chocolate covered pretzel samples and Sprouts swag.
 We'll pick up some weird foods and head back to Sasquatch HQ.
 Date and time may change. <a href="https://www.eventbrite.com/e/1485601015629?aff=oddtdtcreator">RSVP via Eventbrite</a>
 ### Cats, Cats, Costco Saturday August 16th 12:00pm
 We'll have a power lunch at the Los Feliz Costco (membership not required) and then walk over to Santé D'Or Foundation and Adoption Center to hang out with the cats.
 After party desserts at India Sweets and Spices. <a href="https://www.eventbrite.com/e/cats-cats-costco-tickets-1485601547219?aff=oddtdtcreator">RSVP via Eventbrite</a>